-The finance industry is clearly dominated by MBAs and business graduates.
-However, many specialised and high-paying roles in banking are filled by economists, engineers, computer programmers, mathematicians, accountants, lawyers and even marketing wizards.
+The finance industry is clearly dominated by MBAs and finance graduates.
+However, many specialised and high-paying roles in banking are filled by economists, engineers, computer engineers, mathematicians, accountants, lawyers and even marketing wizards.

 You will even come across doctors or fighter pilots in finance.
 But just because something is possible, doesn’t mean it’s easy.
 Oddball moves, while possible, are still rare.
 Having a bachelor’s or master’s degree that closely matches the skill-set of your preferred banking role is still the likeliest way of getting in.

-Here is a breakdown of the best degrees for various banking roles and career paths.
+Here is a breakdown of the best degrees/ majors for various banking roles and career paths.

 When it comes to a career in banking, an MBA is still the gold standard.
 There are various reasons for this:

 1. An MBA essentially allows you to get in at a more senior level.
 Many banks directly take in MBAs at the Associate level for a number of their top business divisions.
 You not only get a significant head start to your career, but it also really helps you later on when its time for a promotion.
 Some companies require an MBA for candidates to be considered for certain senior management or even mid management roles.